kasenetz/hbcd-docs/docs/measures/eeg/index.md

 </div>
 <div class="collapsible-content">
 <br>
-<p>The EEG Core of the DCAC has a GitHub repository with file notes and scripts for working with the first HBCD EEG data release.
+<p>The EEG Core of the HBCD Data Coordinating Center (HDCC) has a GitHub repository with file notes and scripts for working with the first HBCD EEG data release.
 We recommend all users to review this page for important resources.</p>
 <p>The GitHub website can be found here: <a href="https://github.com/ChildDevLab/HBCD-data-release-notes">https://github.com/ChildDevLab/HBCD-data-release-notes</a>.</p>
 <p>Additionally, the user can contact us with any questions about working with the EEG data or using the GitHub repository at eegdata@umd.edu.</p>
 </div>